Plataforma sobre Adaptación al Cambio Climático en España

 Stakeholder engagement:

-The EGOKI Project is an initiative of the Navarre Network of Local Entities for Sustainability (NELS Network) and has the support from the Government of Navarre (through the General Directorate of Environment and Territorial Planning) with the collaboration of Lursarea-Navarra Territory and Sustainability Agency (integrated in the public company Nasuvinsa).
-The municipalities of Corella, Esteribar, Noain-Valle de Elorz and Villatuerta develop the pilot experiences and contribute to finance the project.
-All these entities have signed a collaboration agreement at the beginning of the project to confirm their commitment to work together.
+The EGOKI Project is an initiative of the Navarre Network of Local Entities for Sustainability (NELS Network) and has the support and backing of the Government of Navarre (through the General Directorate of Environment and Territorial Planning) and the collaboration of Lursarea-Navarre Agency for Territory and Sustainability (a part of the public company Nasuvinsa).
+The municipalities of Corella, Esteribar, Noain-Valle de Elorz and Villatuerta are developing the pilot experiences and contributing to the financing of the project.
+All these entities signed a collaboration agreement at the beginning of the project to confirm their commitment to work together.

-These four municipalities have piloted the work of including criteria for adaptation to climate change in their urban planning reviews, with the supervision of experts (and advice from Tecnalia Research & Innovation).
-The remaining local entities that make up the NELS Network benefit from the knowledge generated during the pilot experiences, as well as from participation in training sessions and the promotion to include climate change criteria in territorial and urban planning in the Region of Navarre.
+These four municipalities have piloted the incorporation of climate change adaptation criteria in the revision of their urban planning, guided by experts (advised by Tecnalia Research & Innovation).
+The rest of the local entities that make up the NELS Network benefit from the knowledge generated through the pilot experiences, participation in training sessions and the promotion of the integration of climate change criteria into territorial and urban planning in the Autonomous Community of Navarre.

-Lursarea and the Government of Navarre provide technical and logistical support to the project and the NELS Network.
-Lursarea has contributed to the design of the project and has provided accommodation and offered technical support to the project coordinator.
-Furthermore, the Government of Navarre, which currently assumes the Technical Secretariat of the NELS Network (through which it supports the project), has overseen the technical aspects of the process from the Territory and Landscape Management Service.
+Lursarea and the Government of Navarra provide technical and logistical support to the project and the NELS Network: Lursarea contributed to the design of the project and has hosted and offered technical support to the coordinator, and the Government of Navarra, which currently assumes the Technical Secretariat of the NELS Network (through which it supports the project), has technically supervised the process through the Territorial Planning and Landscape Service.

-The project has the support of the Ministry of Agriculture and Fisheries, Food and Environment, through the Biodiversity Foundation, and has received financing approval in the Call for aid granted by the Biodiversity Foundation, on a competitive basis, for the realization of projects in the field of adaptation to climate change in 2016.
+The project was supported of the Ministry of Agriculture and Fisheries, Food and the Environment, through the Biodiversity Foundation, and its co-financing was approved in the Call for Grants of the Biodiversity Foundation, on a competitive basis, for the implementation of projects in the field of adaptation to climate change 2016.

-The EGOKI project has been developed following a participatory scheme by means of technical training courses and the different participating agents, local workshops, debates in municipal plenary sessions and talks open to the public.
+EGOKI has been developed in a participatory way, through technical training courses involving various stakeholders, local workshops, debates in municipal plenary sessions and talks open to the public.

-The different actions addressing the different audiences (in addition to the technical teams of each of the pilot municipalities), such as the training course and the final technical seminar, have been disseminated via email and social networks of the NELS NETWORK (Facebook and Twitter), as well as through press releases published on the website of the Government of Navarre.
+The various actions aimed at different audiences (in addition to the technical teams of each of the pilot municipalities), such as the training course and the final technical seminar, have been disseminated via email and social networks of the NELS RED (Facebook and Twitter), as well as through press releases on the Government of Navarre´s website.

 Project interest:

-Urban planning at the municipal level has a significant potential for adaptation to climate change.
+Urban planning at the municipal level has significant potential for adaptation to climate change.

-The project is developed in small municipalities (population less than 10,000) in which few adaptation experiences have taken place in the urban environment as well as in terms of the contribution from the Municipal General Plan to include criteria for adaptation to climate change in rural and natural areas (rural land management).
+The project is being developed in small municipalities (less than 10,000 inhabitants) in which there are few experiences of adaptation in the urban environment, as well as in the contribution of the General Municipal Plan to the incorporation of adaptation to climate change in rural and natural environments (rural land management).

-Likewise, the development of pilot initiatives allows to verify the results of the actions and achieve greater diffusion for replication in other municipalities with similar characteristics.
-On the other hand, the approach of the project as a participatory process that takes into account all the agents involved favors an enhanced ownership of the adaptive measures being adopted, making proposals sustainable over time.
+Additionally, the development of pilot initiatives makes it possible to verify the results of the actions and a greater dissemination for their replication in other municipalities with similar characteristics.
+On the other hand, the approach of the project as a participatory process that considers all the agents involved favours a greater appropriation of the adaptation measures adopted, giving the proposals sustainability over time.

 Success and limiting factors:

-The process was completed in June 2018 with the submittal of a document by the NELS Network to the Government of Navarra containing specific proposals in the field of spatial and urban planning, which may be extended to the entire Region, in the form of Planning Criteria or Technical Instructions, according to the transposition made by the Territory and Landscape Planning Service.
-The fact that the four pilot municipalities are representative of most of the municipalities in Navarre and are located in the four main climatic sub-regions identified in Navarre guarantees the transferability of the work.
+The process ended in June 2018, with the presentation by the NELS Network to the Government of Navarre of a document containing specific proposals in the field of territorial and urban planning, which could be extended to the whole of the Autonomous Community in the form of Criteria or Technical Planning Instructions, depending on the transposition made by the Territorial Planning and Landscape Service.
+The fact that the four pilot municipalities are representative of most Navarrese municipalities, located in the four main climatic subregions identified in Navarre, guarantees the transferability of the work.

-During the process, minor inconveniences have arisen which, nonetheless, have not prevented completing the actions according to plan and successfully achieving the objectives.
-In particular, agents participating in the training course have experienced initial difficulties (including the municipal work teams) when trying to assimilate novel concepts and technical aspects related to climate adaptation in connection with urban planning, as well as difficulties in matching the pace and quality of the work of the different municipal teams at certain times.
-(In Navarre, most small municipalities do not have specific technical specialists and the planning drafting teams have had different time availability).
+Minor drawbacks arose during the process, but they have not prevented the actions from being completed as planned and the objectives from being successfully achieved.
+Specifically, there has been initial difficulty on the part of the agents participating in the training course (including municipal work teams) to assimilate novel concepts and technical aspects related to climate adaptation in connection with urban planning, as well as difficulty in keeping pace with the pace and quality of the work of the different municipal teams at certain times.
+(In Navarre, most small municipalities do not have specific technicians, and the planning drafting teams have had different time availability).

-It is important to highlight that the political and technical commitment of the four pilot councils with EGOKI has been firm and, despite the difficulties that have arisen at certain moments, they have provided solutions and given priority to the project.
-This, together with the collaborative work scheme and the equally firm commitment of the group of entities that have signed the agreement, has been the main success factor.
+It is important to note that the political and technical commitment of the four pilot municipalities with EGOKI was firm and despite the difficulties that arose at certain times, they have provided solutions and given priority to the project.
+This, together with the collaborative work scheme and the commitment, also firm, of all the entities that have signed the agreement, has been the main success factor.

-Regarding the execution of the specific work of including adaptation criteria in the planning, it should be noted that, being a novel subject, the different technical specialists have addressed the work in different ways, making the task of compiling the conclusions into a common document that should guide the future work of all Navarre municipalities complex.
+Regarding the development of the specific work on the integration of adaptation criteria in planning, it should be noted that, as it was a new subject, the different technicians have approached the work in a different way, and it was complex to compile the conclusions in a common document that would guide the work of all Navarrese municipalities in the future.

-Verifying the fact that the best way to advance in knowledge is learning by doing and sharing and comparing that which is being worked on has been a positive experience, thus proving that the foreseen methodology has turned out to be strongly valid.
-Having different teams working simultaneously and mutually supporting one another has been fundamental, as it has facilitated motivating the technical specialists at all times and kept them from becoming discouraged due to lack of confidence in their capacity to tackle such a novel task.
+It was positive to see that the best way to advance in knowledge was to learn by doing and sharing and contrasting what was worked on, thus demonstrating that the planned methodology was very effective.
+It was essential to have different teams working at the same time and supporting each other, because it has always facilitated the motivation of the technicians and prevented them from being discouraged due to a lack of confidence in their ability to tackle such a novel task.

-During the process, useful data sources have been identified as well as certain information gaps and specific studies that are needed to further determine the climatic scenarios, dangers, vulnerability and the adaptive capacity of different systems and specific sectors.
-From this angle, the process has also been useful to identify the available and unavailable information that might be necessary for integrating climate adaptation into spatial and urban planning and transferring the need to carry out studies, collect indicators, etc. on a local scale to the Government of Navarre and Lursarea.
-The positive aspect is related to the absence of accurate information, which has allowed enhancing the technical specialists’ analytical capabilities and decision-making skills at their discretion (expert judgment).
+During the process, useful data sources were identified, as well as some gaps in information and specific studies needed to pinpoint the climate scenarios, hazards, vulnerabilities and adaptive capacities of different specific systems and sectors.
+From this point of view, the process was also useful in identifying the available and unavailable information that may be necessary to integrate climate adaptation into territorial and urban planning and conveying to the Government of Navarre and Lursarea the need to carry out studies, compile indicators, etc. at the local level.
+The positive aspect was that the lack of accurate information provides an opportunity to train the capacity for analysis and decision-making based on the discretion of the technicians (expert judgment).

-All of the above has highlighted EGOKI as a project that facilitates coordination between public administrations and entities related to climate change, favoring the development of the Climate Change Roadmap of Navarre (KLINA).
+All the above has highlighted EGOKI as a project that facilitates coordination between public administrations and entities related to climate change, promoting the development of the Climate Change Roadmap of Navarre (KLINA).

 Budget, funding and additional benefits:

-The total budget of the project amounts to € 54,365 (euros).
-Funding is public and comes from different administrations (state, regional and local).
+The total budget of the project is € 54,365 (euros).
+The financing of this is public and comes from different administrations: state, regional and local.

-The project has the support of the Ministry of Agriculture and Fisheries, Food and Environment, through the Biodiversity Foundation, and has received financing approval in the Call for aid granted by the Biodiversity Foundation, on a competitive basis, for the realization of projects in the field of adaptation to climate change in 2016.
+The project has the support of the Ministry of Agriculture and Fisheries, Food and Environment through the Biodiversity Foundation and its funding has been approved in the Call for Grants of the Biodiversity Foundation, on a competitive basis, for the implementation of projects in the field of adaptation to climate change 2016.

-Both the Government of Navarre and Lursarea-Navarre Territory and Sustainability Agency (integrated in the public company Nasuvinsa) collaborate in the project, providing support to the coordinator as follows: the Government provides support through the NELS Network Technical Secretariat, with follow-up by the Territory and Landscape Planning Service; Lursarea, contributes to the design of the project and provides accommodation and technical support to the coordinator.
+Both the Government of Navarre and Lursarea-Navarre Agency for Territory and Sustainability (part of the public company Nasuvinsa) collaborate with the project, supporting the coordinator: the Government, through the Technical Secretariat of the NELS Network and the monitoring of the Territorial Planning and Landscape Service, and Lursarea, by contributing to the design of the project and hosting and providing technical support to the coordinator.

-The project has been successfully completed: participating agents in Navarre have been trained in spatial planning and urban planning.
-The four pilot municipalities have completed the process and the conclusions of their work are transferable to the whole of Navarre.
-The involvement of the work teams (municipal technical specialists and planning drafting teams) has been instrumental.
-Training of the planning drafting teams in this field is considered key in order to expand the inclusion of criteria for adaptation to climate change in other Municipal General Plans and planning at different scales (there are few city planners working in Navarre and all of them work in different municipalities simultaneously).
+The project has been successfully completed: the agents involved in Navarre have been trained in territorial planning and urban planning, the four pilot municipalities have completed the process and the conclusions of their work can be transferred to the whole of Navarre.
+The involvement of the work teams (municipal technicians and planning drafting teams) was fundamental.
+The training of planning drafting teams in this area is considered key to extending the incorporation of climate change adaptation criteria to other Municipal General Plans and planning of different scales (there are few urban planning specialists who work in Navarre and all of them work in different municipalities at the same time).

-The EGOKI project has been a forerunner to the establishment of an adaptive planning and management of both the territory and the built environment in Navarre, the continuity of which is guaranteed thanks to agent training, the development of Urban Planning Criteria or Technical Instructions and coordination of this work with the development of the Climate Change Roadmap of Navarre (KLINA) and the LIFE Integrated NADAPTA project.
+The EGOKI project has been at the forefront in the establishment of adaptive planning and management of the territory and the built environment in Navarre, whose continuity is guaranteed thanks to the training of the agents, the development of Criteria or Technical Instructions for planning and the coordination of this work with the development of the Climate Change Roadmap of Navarre (KLINA) and with the LIFE Integrated NADAPTA project.

-EGOKI brings high efficiency from a cost-benefit standpoint, since it has been capable to achieve very good results with a modest budget that will be sustained and increased over time.
+EGOKI demonstrate a high efficiency from the point of view of cost-benefit ratio, since with a modest budget it has managed to achieve very good results, which will be sustained and increased over time.

 Legal aspects: